Random matrices and Lyapunov coefficients regularity

 \iniz Regularity of the Lyapunov exponents of products of random matrices has been studied thoroughly in \cite{Ru979}.
 The study dealt with various aspects and consequences of the following {\it cone property} (as it will be called here):

-\* \0{\bf Definition 1}: {\it A sequence $\{T_j\}_{j=-\infty}^\infty$ of $d\times d$ real invertible matrices has the $(\G,{\G\,}')$-cone property if there are proper, closed convex cones $\G,{\G\,}'\subset R^d$, with apex at the origin $O$ and ${\G\,}'\subset \G$, such that $T_j \G\subset {\G\,}'$ and ${\G\,}'/O$ is contained in the interior $\G^0$ of $\G$. } \*
+\* \0{\bf Definition 1}: {\it A sequence $\{T_j\}_{-\infty}^{\infty}= \ldots,T_0,T_1,T_2,\ldots$ of $d\times d$ real invertible matrices ``has the $(\G,{\G\,}')$-cone property'' if there are proper, closed convex cones $\G,{\G\,}'\subset R^d$, with apex at the origin $O$ and ${\G\,}'\subset \G$, such that $T_j \G\subset {\G\,}'$ and ${\G\,}'/O$ is contained in the interior $\G^0$ of $\G$.} \*

+\0It will be convenient to imagine the matrix $T_j$ attached to the point $j$ of a lattice to which is also attached the linear space $E_n=R^d$ on which $T_j$ acts transforming a vector $v\in E_j$ into $T_jv$ which is regarded as an element of $E_{j-1}$: $T_j E_j=E_{j-1}$.

-\0The proofs in \cite{Ru979} are based on the implicit function theorem and on the results in \cite{FK960}.
-Here the aim is to obtain most of the results in \cite{Ru979} relative to the finite dimensional case, with a different and self contained technique.
-The ``cone property'' importance for studies beyond the Lyapunov exponents, like decay of correlations in smooth and non smooth dynamical systems, has been developed in \cite{Li995}: the new techniques of the latter work (and in the many stemming out of it) are also quite different from the ones presented here.
+The proofs in \cite{Ru979} are based on the implicit function theorem and on the results in \cite{FK960}.
+Here the aim is to obtain most of the results in \cite{Ru979}, relative to the finite dimensional case and product of matrices, with a different and self contained technique.
+The ``cone property'' importance for studies beyond the Lyapunov exponents, like decay of correlations in smooth and non smooth dynamical systems, has been developed in \cite{Li995}: the new techniques of the latter work (and in the many stemming out of it) are also quite different from the ones presented here which rely on the often vituperated cluster expansion, used here in the form originated in\cite{Ru964}, which nevertheless remains one of the simplest and most powerful techniques in Statistical Mechanics and Renormalization Theory.